 Norway CV Writing Guide

 The overseas career sounds like an adventure to many people.
-However, work in Norway needs more than just the obvious Norway CV with Norway cover letter writing and translation – it requires methodical preparation.
+However, work in Norway needs more than just the obvious Norway CV with Norway cover letter writing and translation.
+Because you will be passing the Norway job interview it requires methodical preparation.
 You will face issues that probably did not even cross your mind when you become interested in jobs in Norway.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, etc.

-Typewrite your Norway CV in reverse chronological order (most recent activities first) and no longer then two pages in A4 format.
+Typewrite your Norway CV in reverse chronological order (most recent activities first) and no longer than two pages in A4 format.

 The aim of your Norway CV should be to persuade recruiters to invite you for a job interview.
 Therefore, your CV is a marketing tool, which should be adapted to the market in which you intend to use it.
 Write an introduction that contains many power keywords and action verbs.
 Scanners that are programmed to select specific words notice these keywords.